FZJ-IEK3-VSA/ETHOS_PeNALPS/documentation/ethos_penalps_tutorial/single_cooker_process_chain.md

 - a network level
 - a process chain.

 These become relevant when multiple process steps should be modeled in a production system.
 [This is discussed in a later part of the tutorial](add_network_level_and_process_chains.md).
-It is important that the respective creator methods are used as shown in this example.
-Otherwise the objects are not connected appropriately.
+It is important that the respective creator methods must be used as shown in this example.
+If the network level and process chain are instantiated directly from the class they are not connected properly.

 ```
 from ethos_penalps.enterprise import Enterprise